upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

 \subsubsection{Heterogeneous Buckley-Leverett}

-An extension of the previous analysis to flows in one-dimensional heterogeneous porous medium has been introduced in \cite{wu2015multiphase}, in which the formation consists of a number of domains with different rock properties.
+An extension of the previous analysis to flows in one-dimensional heterogeneous porous medium has been introduced by \cite{wu2015multiphase}, in which the formation consists of a number of domains with different rock properties.

 In order to consider the heterogeneous case, we assume that the porosity is $\alpha_v=0.2$ if $0\leq x \leq 0.0325$, and $\alpha_v=0.1$ if $0.0325<x \leq 0.065$.
 In the Brooks and Corey relative permeability model, we consider $n=1$ for both phases if $x\leq0.325$ and $n=4$ for both phases if $x>0.325$.
 All the other parameters consider the same setup of the previous example.